Yanagisawa 992 alto saxophone

 I played the horn side-by-side with a couple of brass-bodied instruments,

-but couldn't really tell whether it was the bronze body that made the
+but couldn't really tell whether it was the bronze body that made

-the differences will be down to the individual horns.
+even then the differences will be down to the individual horns.

-My advice is to ignore the hype, disregard the body material debate, and
+My advice is to ignore the hype, disregard the body material debate,

+a few.
 Definitely a horn for the top of the shopping list.